Songül Mutluer: Zaanstad

+National

 She was the Labour Party's tenth candidate in the March 2021 general election and received 4,896 preference votes.
 Mutluer was not elected, as her party won nine seats in the House of Representatives.
 She had previously been one of the lijstduwers during the 2012 general election in the Den Helder electoral district (place 77).
 Mutluer was eventually appointed to the House of Representatives on 17 February 2022 following the resignation of Gijs van Dijk due to inappropriate behavior, and she simultaneously stepped down as alderwoman and board member of the VNG.
-She became her party's spokesperson for security, justice, and neighborhoods.
-A motion by Mutluer was carried stating that also insured inhabitants of Limburg and North Brabant with damage from the 2021 European floods should receive compensation from the government.
-A number of victims had received payments from their insurance company insufficient to repair all the damage and had because of that not qualified for government compensation.
+She served as her party's spokesperson for security, justice, neighborhoods, discrimination, racism, and emancipation.
+She had been pursuing a second term as alderwoman before her appointment to the House.